This article has links to products and services we love, which we may make commission from.

 Trail of Lights Fun Run is an annual route that runs through the festive Austin Trail of Lights!

-Turkey Trot has been running (boom boom) since the 90s and includes 5-mile run, 1-mile walk, Stepping Stone School Kids-K.
+Turkey Trot has been running (boom boom) since the 90s and includes a 5-mile run, 1-mile walk, and Stepping Stone School Kids-K.

-Real Ale Brewing 5K is a popular running, and drinking, event an hour from the city in Blanco.
+Real Ale Brewing 5K is a popular running and drinking event an hour from the city of Blanco.

 Where to Stay

-Have you even been to Austin if you’ve not stayed in an airstream?
-We did this back in 2015 and it was cool overnight stay.
-Click here for full details.
+Have you ever been to Austin if you’ve not stayed in an airstream?
+We did this back in 2015, and it was a cool overnight stay.
+See here for full details.

-If you prefer an apartment, this modern one has a heated swimming pool is in walking distance to the hip SoCo.
+If you prefer an apartment, this modern one has a heated swimming pool and is within walking distance to the hip SoCo.
 Want more?
 Here’s our list.

 Pin to your Austin board for future reference